 Forex Fundamental Analysis

-Analysis is the key to every market success.
+The analysis is the key to every market’s success.
 When something as complex as forex exchange is involved, where the numbers of factors influencing the market are plenty, the analysis becomes even more important.
 The first important thing in this regard is making sure which type of analysis one wants to conduct.
 The very success of the analysis and strategies carried out based on that analysis depends upon that.
-There are two types of analysis for forex markets, fundamental forex analysis and technical forex analysis.
+There are two types of analysis for forex markets, fundamental forex analysis, and technical forex analysis.